Develop an interesting story that your readers will like, and that you will enjoy telling.

 Don’t get too concerned about being a writer.
 Instead, do your research, make a plan, and let your characters tell your story for you.
 Keep a low profile.
 In time your work will speak for you.

-Try cutting out some of those adverbs.
+Try cutting out adverbs.
 Suddenly, awkwardly, actually, already, and so on.
 It’s a way of trusting the reader.

 The reader is smarter than you think.
 The reader can tell when you’re anxious, and when you’re having a good time.